 - Impressive cabin room

 - Comfortable drive

-- Lacks some of the tech features (collision avoidance) of competitors
+- Lacks some of the tech features of competitors.

-Though the Mazda 6 can sometimes be mistaken for the Mazda 3 from the outside, once you get a peek at the interior, the differences are plain to see: the 6 has a much larger boot and more room for the rear passengers.
+Though the Mazda 6 can sometimes be mistaken for the Mazda 3 from the outside, once you get a peek inside, you'll see the 6 offers up a much larger boot and more room for rear passengers.